|

 very common Janus-like image of a bird-like head (left) and a more

 anthropomorphic one (right).
-Note the clearly carved eye
+Note the clearly pecked eye

 and iris of the bird head, a distinctive feature of the